 Jayne Ford is an award-winning artist specialising in decorative glass techniques, from traditional stained glass to garden sculpture and public art.
 Originally a successful biomedical research scientist, she revisited a lifelong interest in visual art in 2008 and enrolled at the International Glass Centre, Brierley Hill to study glass painting and stained glass.

-In 2010 she set up a stained glass studio in Manchester (Genesis Stained Glass), after undertaking a Worshipful Company of Glaziers Training Award any of Glaziers Training Award at Pugin, Hardman and Powell Studio in Birmingham.
+In 2010 she set up a stained glass studio in Manchester (originally named Genesis Stained Glass) after undertaking a Worshipful Company of Glaziers Training Award at Pugin, Hardman and Powell Studio in Birmingham.

 In 2014 she won the Stevens Architectural Glass Artist of the Year and the George and Evelyn Gee Award for Craftsmanship.
 She designed and made the inaugural Lord Mayors Roundel for the 2017 Reflections of the Lord Mayor event and continues to support the annual roundel competition as a member of the judging panel and provider of presentation glass artwork.

 “After a fifteen year career as a research scientist and project manager, I changed tack having kept up drawing, painting and making as a hobby.
 We choose our career directions pretty early on in life and it was a stark choice between art and science at the time when I chose my “A” Levels.
 Working in the biomedical sciences was a fulfilling occupation (there was never a dull moment!), and has given me many transferable skills, but I felt it was time to explore other avenues in life.
 I wanted to practice a craft, and I looked at ceramics, photography and stained glass before settling on glass painting as the skill I would develop further.
 I now work with most other fired glass techniques, perhaps drawn to the seemingly alchemical processes involved when heat-transforming such a unique substance.
 Opening the kiln is always exciting, especially when you’re trying something new.